Tips and resources for student success:

 - make an appointment with the Psychology Academic Advisor to discuss your circumstances and request.
 Bring your written petition to the appointment with you.

 - The Examinations and Standings Committee for the Faculty of Arts only meets on Tuesdays.
 Only the petitions for exceptions that are received at the Registrar's Office during the week prior to the meeting (Friday deadline) will be considered at the Tuesday meeting.

 - If your academic standing is 'required to withdraw' (see academic standing) and you are petitioning for grade changes, include in the petition a request for a reversal of the failed academic standing.

 - Petitions for any retroactive changes to the academic record must be done prior to a degree being conferred.
 See petition procedures for the Faculty of Arts for other time limits and regulations on such changes.

-Note when developing your course plan that the Psychology courses listed below must be taken in sequence over 2 or more years and are only offered on-campus (i.e., no online sections) in the terms specified:
+Note when developing your course plan that the Psychology courses listed below must be taken in sequence over 2 or more years, and they are not offered every term:

 Math background required for taking PSYCH 292 (Basic Data Analysis)

 - Ontario 4U level Math e.g., Mathematics of Data Management,